3-Day Paris Itinerary for Travelers

 It is impossible to see the entire collection in one day, but you can cover the highlights of the Louvre in a few hours.
 Not to be missed are the Mona Lisa, Paolo Veronese's 70-square-meter Les Noces de Cana painting, the Venus de Milo statue dating to the 1st-century B.C., Le Sacre de Napoléon by Jacques Louis David, La Liberté Guidant le Peuple by Delacroix, and the monumental Victoire de Samothrace sculpture.

-To make sure you see the museum's most important works, join a Guided Louvre Museum Tour, which allows you to skip the admission line and includes commentary from a knowledgable guide.
-This guided tour is three hours long.
+To make sure you see the museum's most important works, join a guided skip-the-line Louvre Museum tour, which allows you to skip the admission line and includes commentary from a knowledgable guide.
+This guided tour is typically three hours long.
 You may need to skip other museum visits on the itinerary if you choose to take this tour.

 The next stop is Paris' second most-visited museum, the Musée d'Orsay.
 When you've completed your Louvre visit, walk through the Cour Napoléon (courtyard) to the Place du Carrousel.
 You'll see the Arc de Triomphe du Carrousel.
 Turn left and walk until reaching the Quai François Mitterrand, then cross the Seine River at the Passerelle Léopold-Sédar-Senghor to reach the Musée d'Orsay.